 In contrast, PyTorch's FO optimizers utilize a \textit{foreach} implementation by default.
 This method aggregates all layer weights into a single tensor during parameter updates, which speeds up the computation.
-However, this approach also increases the memory usage by $O(d)$, as it requires maintaining a copy of the weights for the update process.
+However, this approach also increases the memory usage by $O(d)$, as it requires maintaining a copy of the entire gradients for the parameter update.

-Table~\ref{tab:mezo_runtime} compares the runtime of the Llama2-7B model using both FO-SGD and MeZO-SGD optimizers ($q=1$) over the full parameter space across various batch sizes and sequence lengths.
+Table~\ref{tab:mezo_runtime} compares the runtime of the Llama2-7B model using both FO-SGD and MeZO-SGD optimizers ($q=1$) over the full parameter space across various batch sizes and sequence lengths on the same standard benchmark introduced in Section \ref{sec:server-side}.
 The FO optimizer is run with FP16 mixed-precision training, while MeZO uses pure FP16 to maximize computational speed.
 To avoid out-of-memory errors, we utilize two NVIDIA A100 (40GB) GPUs for the FO optimizer, which incurs additional GPU communication time in a distributed environment.

 When both the batch size and sequence length are small, MeZO exhibits significantly higher runtime due to the overhead of sequential operations required to apply perturbations and gradients.
 However, as the batch size and sequence length increase, where forward and backward passes, as well as GPU communication, dominate the runtime, the MeZO optimizer demonstrates improved performance.
 This behavior highlights the importance of applying PEFT methods with MeZO to mitigate the computation overhead caused by the sequential processing of model parameters.